Kayak fishing isn’t just all about calm lakes, slow rivers, and still, meandering waterways.

 Can you stand up in an ocean fishing kayak?

 Most ocean fishing kayaks are designed to allow for standing casts and reels, but check with the individual product to make sure.

-Look for yaks that have a special deck/foot sections for standing.
 When in doubt, ask the manufacturer directly, or read reviews where successful standing casts have been made.
 I certainly don’t want to be responsible for you falling in.

 Aside from that, you can always try a good stand up paddle board for fishing – which by their nature are designed for just that purpose.

 Just be cautious when taking them out on the ocean, as they’re certainly not designed to handle rough waters and big swells.